volumetric/vinit-website/app/slack_analyzer/requirements/slack_conversations_indexing.md

 In the simple conversation view, the markdown is still being rendered to make it look beautiful.
 But when I copy the conversation text and paste it in my text editor it is looking perfect simple markdown text.
 Can you make it in such a way that it shows the exact markdown text that I copy, withou any markdown rendering.

+I want to do this simplification of the conversation threads into simple markdown plain text in the backend, so that I can save it in the supabase db in a new table called: "slack_conversations".
+Each row representing the whole conversation markdown plain text and it should save the thread_id of that slack thread for reference.
+Please make sure that you save this simplified conversation text in the supabase row, and not the rich messaages in json.
+Later we can use it when showing the simple conversation view in the frontend, but don't do that now.